pauljeter/pauljeter-astro/src/content/blog/management-101-doing-interviews.md

 - Sketching out how to track tweet counts in real-time
 - Walking through tradeoffs in tech choices

-Don’t sit and silently judge.
+Don't sit and silently judge.
 Stand with them.
 Ask questions.
 Collaborate.

 #### 2. Pair Programming